GoogleChrome/web.dev/content/discoverable/fix-http-status-codes/index.md

 HTTP status codes indicate the response given by a server for a request to a URL.
 4XX status codes signal to search engines that a page does not provide any content.
-For example, 404 indicates the page not found; 403 indicates the content is restricted.
+For example, 404 indicates the page isn't found; 403 indicates the content is restricted.
 In both cases, search engines assume there's nothing to show in search results, and may not index the page.